Call us on

 Natalie Lyall-Grant

-Positive Impact Manager
+Head of Positive Impact

 I was raised by a family of explorers, adventurers and expats, where summers were spent visiting distant cousins in Tuscany.
 On those trips, evenings were spent eating al fresco dinners, learning to speak multiple languages and playing games that usually involved naming the world’s mountains, rivers, and capital cities.
 Mornings were reserved for exploring ancient ruins, art galleries, museums and cathedrals.
 And of course the afternoon was for fiesta!
 These early experiences fuelled a passion in me for learning more about different cultures, foods and languages.
 I’ve now travelled to 30+ countries, and still feel like nothing can beat the excitement of arriving in a new destination and that sense of childlike curiosity that gets ignited when you explore a new place.